matolks/the-library-of-vincandria/README.md

 - Group assignment: a course should land in broad groups, not create a course-shaped group by accident.
 - Prereq graph: no cycles, no obvious future topic as prerequisite of an earlier one.
 - Sparse topics: enrich before generating if coverage is weak.
-- Judge clusters: repeated categories across courses are prompt or renderer issues; isolated findings are future admin edits.
+- Judge clusters: repeated categories across courses are prompt or renderer issues; isolated findings are future local patches.

 Move on from MVC when the remaining high/medium findings are either clearly false positives or below roughly five real issues across the course.
-If another regen barely improves the category counts, stop iterating and let the future admin editor handle isolated content edits.
+If another regen barely improves the category counts, stop iterating and handle isolated content edits with targeted local patches only when they are worth it.

 ---